 - Hone your writing technique

 As part of the Management case study exam, you’ll have 30 to 60 minutes to write a financial report or response to a colleague, manager, or senior executive via email.
-In the exam you can expect 3 to 4 tasks to answer.
+In the exam you can expect 4 tasks to answer.

 - Take a look at the new exam blueprints

 CIMA has published examination blueprints, based on the syllabus.
 They provide information about the format, structure and weightings of the assessments.
 You can view the Management Level blueprint on the CIMA website.

 You may find that some of the content has changed, especially at E2 because of the change in the syllabus in 2019.
 Don’t worry.
 If you enroll on a course with us we will guide you through this and help you progress through your exam.

 What are the pass rates for the CIMA Management Case Study?